PolyglotSymposium/aoc/README.md

 ## Why?

-At the time of writing this, Advent of Code has had 5 events, for a total of a little less than 250 problems.
+At the time of writing this, Advent of Code has had [6 events][events], for a total of a little less than 250 problems.
 These problems, in my observation, span a plethora of "domains" many of which are well known or reside in the sphere of classical computer science problems (e.g. cellular automaton, graphs, etc...).

 I have found Advent of Code to be a great learning tool, and I love writing toy programming languages so I figured, "Why not try tackle some of these domains?"